whaleymar/whalengine/README.md

 - rework controller system to be manually called by Event
 - hot-reloading code (youtube video is bookmarked)
 - convenience methods to get bottom position of a collider component && get center from transform + yhalf
-- a lot of physics stuff (like velocity) is stored as floats even though it could be fixed precision (like nearest tenth of a texel) --> I should use ints for this?
+- a lot of physics stuff (like velocity) is stored as floats even though it could be fixed precision (like nearest tenth of a texel) --> I should use ints for this? #CLEANUP
+- velocity is in TILES per second which is a huge footgun #CLEANUP

 ## Bugs
+- something wrong with red moving platform in test level 1
 - isNearZero not working
 - cppcheck issues
 - depth test broken for Draw components (low priority)